xleon/xleon.github.io/_posts/2017-07-06-getting-fancy-with-uiview-anchors-and-state-changes.md

 view.ConstraintSize(100, 100);
 {% endhighlight %}

-Consider playing with all anchors and `ConstraintTo...()` methods.
-You can do literally anything.
+Consider playing around with all anchors and `Constraint...To()` methods.
+You can make literally anything.

 Those method extensions above return an array of constraints so we can deactivate/activate them later.
 Consider a set of constraints like a visual state we can store in a variable: